 [START Cross-Chapter Box 1.4, TABLE 1 HERE]

 Cross-Chapter Box 1.4, Table 1: Overview of SSP scenarios used in this report.
-The middle column briefly describes the SSP scenarios and the right column indicates the previous RCP scenarios that most closely match that SSP’s assessed global-mean temperatures (GSAT) trajectory.
-RCP scenarios are generally found to result in larger modelled warming for the same nominal radiative forcing label (Chapter 4, Section 4.6.2.2).
+The middle column briefly describes the SSP scenarios and the right-hand column indicates the previous RCP scenarios that most closely match that SSP’s assessed global mean temperatures (GSAT) trajectory.
+RCP scenarios are generally found to result in larger modelled warming for the same nominal radiative forcing label (Section 4.6.2.2).
 The five core SSP scenarios used most commonly in this report are highlighted in bold.
 Further SSP scenarios are used where they allow assessment of specific aspects, e.g., air pollution policies in Chapter 6 (SSP3-7.0-lowNTCF).
 RCPs are used in this report wherever the relevant scientific literature makes substantial use of regional or domain-specific model output that is based on these previous RCP pathways, such as sea level rise projections in Chapter 9 (Section 9.6.3.1) or regional climate aspects in Chapters 10 and 12.
 See Chapter 4 (Section 4.3.4) for the GSAT assessment for the SSP scenarios and Section 4.6.2.2 for a comparison between SSPs and RCPs in terms of both radiative forcing and global surface temperature.